Attract young readers and engage their parents and grandparents with one of Missouri Press Foundation’s popular historical fiction serial stories.

 The Best Storyteller

 Eleven-year-old Emily Todd, daughter of a Mississippi riverboat captain thought adventures happened only on the river.
 But adventure and excitment found Emily on dry land as a pair of bumbling bank robbers stumble their way into her life.
 Emily's escapades, high on the river bluffs, provide some humerous literary material for Sam, the boy Emily thinks is "The Best Storyteller."
-(Companion teacher guide available)
+(8 chapters, companion teacher guide available)

 A Hunter's Heart

 Twelve-year-old Sam Pittman wanted a dog to help with the chores on the farm and to be his friend and companion.
 Sam had his heart set on having a dog like Old Drum - a dog with "A Hunter's Heart."
 This story is about a boy who wanted a dog and the tragedy which struck Missouri's most famous dog.
-(Companion teacher guide available)
+(8 chapters, companion teacher guide available)

 Here They Come!

 Follow Captain Meriwether Lewis and Captain William Clark on their historic 1804-1806 journey through the Louisiana Territory through the eyes of children.
 "Here They Come!" tells the personal stories of children the explorers might have encountered in villages, high on council bluffs, along the banks of the Missouri River and inside tepees and lodges.
-(This serial has 12 chapters.)
+(12 chapters.)

 A 28-page companion tab for "Here They Come!" also is available.
 This Discovery Journal encourages students to become explorers themselves and provides space for journaling, pages to save the story chapters, quotes from Lewis and Clark's journals and historical information linking to the story.